All Episodes

 But listen to this is the end of the story.

-Richard Clark, who was the source, I guess, of the story to Ryan Moss.
+Richard Clark, who was the source, I guess, of the story to Ryan Moss, Clark says he left McClellan alone, a position the former press secretary is finding wherever he turns.

-McClellan's brother Mark, who was a member of Bush's Council of Economic Advisors, and later appointed by Bush to head the FDA, isn't coming to his brother's defense.
+McClellan's brother Mark, who was a member of Bush's Council of Economic Advisors and later appointed by Bush to head the FDA, isn't coming to his brother's defense.

 Clark says he left McClellan alone.